Stage 2B Draft Environmental Impact Statement

 Dickson Library (Antill Street, Dickson)

-Gungahlin Library (Corner of Hibberson Street and Gozzard Street, Gungahlin)
+Gungahlin Library (Corner of Hibberson and Gozzard Streets, Gungahlin)

 Tuggeranong Library (Cowlishaw St, Greenway)